elisabaek/elisabaek.github.io/_pages/about.md

   * Are individuals who are well-connected in a social network distinguished in the way that they process the world around them?
   * How do individuals who experience subjective disconnection (e.g., loneliness) see the world around them compared to others in their social circles?
   * Are well-connected or less well-connected individuals at a greater risk for social influence/sensitivity to negative social experiences?
+  * Can we encourage social connection through interventions designed to promote shared understanding?

 * Social influence and persuasion
   * What distinguishes a successful communicator/persuader?